What is Stamp Duty?

 Since late 2014, the calculation changed from being a “slab tax” – where each price bracket had its own associated applicable percentage charge – to an “incremental” structure.
 This essentially means that the stamp duty is effectively split out as the purchase price point increases above each threshold.

 Stamp duty land tax regimes can be changed by the Chancellor of the Exchequer as part of budget announcements.
-In 2017, for example, Philip Hammond introduced first-time buyer stamp duty relief.
+The most recent changes were announced by Rachel Reeves in her first autumn budget on 30th October 2024.

 Latest Reforms to Stamp Duty

-Despite criticism of misplaced priorities, the stamp duty updates benefit home buyers in the following ways:
+The most recent stamp duty updates affect home buyers in the following ways:

 When is Stamp Duty Paid?